 - Parliamentary Procedure is a time for bill sponsors to present their ideas to a group of delegates.
 With this is mind, we are debating bills/ideas, not people. - Everything goes through the Chair.
 This is why it is important to recognize yourself with every interaction during debate.
-This will look like: Thank you chair, Name, Your State Delegation.
-In middle school you will say: Thank you chair, Name, Your school. - At no time should you name, motion, or hint at speaking about another person.
+This will look like: Thank you chair, Name, Your State Delegation.In middle school you will say: Thank you chair, Name, Your school. - At no time should you name, motion, or hint at speaking about another person.
 You may use phrases as "In reference to a pervious speaker" or "In regard to a debate point made by another speaker."

-Opening Statements for Bill Sponsors

-- You have 4 minutes to divide between your opening and closing statements.
-Many people leave more time for closing for rebuttal points. - Start off by Thanking the Chair.
-You do not have to state your name and delegation since it is your bill being presented.
-Multiple sponsors can talk during the opening, but they need to thank the chair each time. - After you have finished your opening statement say, "I reserved the remainder of my time for my closing statements."
+Opening Statements for Bill Sponsors Opening Statements for Debaters •You have 4 minutes to divide between • During this time, you should be listening your opening and closing statements. and being engaged to the bill sponsors Many people leave more time for statements. closing for rebuttal points. • This is also a great time to look over the •Start off by Thanking the Chair.
+You bill, and write questions or debate points do not have to state your name and you may have. delegation since it is your bill being presented.
+Multiple sponsors can talk during the opening, but they need to thank the chair each time.
+After you have finished your opening statement say, " I reserved the remainder of my time for my closing statements."
+Technical Questions for Bill Sponsors Technical Questions for Debaters • Remember to say Thank you chair before • Remember to recognize yourself with answering each question.
+Thank you chair, your name and your • Answers to questions should be short and State Delegation if called on. to the point.
+It is the right of the chair to